 Depending on your situation, here are the main relief options to consider.

-- Statute of Limitations: This is a really long shot, which is why we have listed this last.
+This is a really long shot, which is why we have listed this last.
 After the date your tax debt is assessed, the IRS has 10 to collect taxes, interest, and penalties from you.
 And, as you’ve read, they have plenty of ways to do it.
 Nonetheless, some tax lawyers or advisors will try to use the statute of limitation to resolve a tax case.
-See why we think it’s generally a bad idea to try to wait the IRS out.

 Is a tax debt relief program right for you?

 There’s a good chance one of the above options can help you settle your IRS tax debt.
 If you need help or advice about which one (or more) might be a good fit for your circumstances, don’t hesitate to get advice from a tax professional.
-Call now for a Free Consultation as part of Jackson Hewitt’s Tax Debt Resolution service!
+Contact us for a free consultation as part of Jackson Hewitt’s Tax Debt Resolution service.